batoulapps/adhan-js/README.md

 The rest of the needed information is contained within the `CalculationParameters` object.
-Instead of manually initializing this object it is recommended to use one of the pre-populated instances in the `CalculationMethod` object.
+Instead of manually initializing this object it is recommended to use one of the pre-populated objects in the `CalculationMethod` object.
 You can then further customize the calculation parameters if needed.

 ```js